zama-ai/tfhe-rs/tfhe/docs/tutorials/parity_bit.md

     for<'a> &'a BoolType: BitXor<BoolType, Output = BoolType>,
 ```

-The final code will look like this:
+The final code is as follows:

 ```rust
 use std::ops::{Not, BitXor};